tendermint/go-amino/README.md

 ## Interfaces and concrete types

-Wire is an encoding library that can handle interfaces (like protobuf "oneof") well.
+Wire is an encoding library that can handle interfaces (like Protobuf "oneof") well.
 This is achieved by prefixing bytes before each "concrete type".

 A concrete type is some non-interface value (generally a struct) which